nerdykitten-cto/PyMousePosTransmitter/README.md

 # PyMousePosTransmitter
-This Repository that has two forms of the program, one in which it is powered by the Module OSC, and the other which is powered by the Module Socket.
+This Repository that has two forms of the program.
+One in which it is powered by the Python Module OSC, and the other which is powered by the Python Module Socket.